AsamK/signal-cli/README.md

 # textsecure-cli

 textsecure-cli is a commandline interface for [libtextsecure-java](https://github.com/WhisperSystems/libtextsecure-java).
 It supports registering, verifying, sending and receiving messages.
-However receiving messages currently only works with a patched libtextsecure-java, because libtextsecure-java [does not yet support registering for the websocket support](https://github.com/WhisperSystems/libtextsecure-java/pull/5).
+To be able to receiving messages textsecure-cli uses a [patched libtextsecure-java](https://github.com/AsamK/libtextsecure-java), because libtextsecure-java [does not yet support registering for the websocket support](https://github.com/WhisperSystems/libtextsecure-java/pull/5).
 For registering you need a phone number where you can receive SMS or incoming calls.
 It is primarily intended to be used on servers to notify admins of important events.
+For this use-case, it has a dbus interface, that can be used to send messages from any programming language that has dbus bindings.

 ## Usage